tteeoo/sest/README.md

 `sest` works on Linux based systems and probably most other UNIX based systems (not tested).

 ## Installation
-If you have Go installed then simply clone the repo and run `go install`.
+If you have Go installed then simply clone the repo, cd into it, and run `go install`.

 Otherwise, a Linux binary is provided with the latest release on GitHub.